Rangi42/polishedcrystal/README.md

 ## Bugs

-The [to-do list](TODO.md) contains a full log of possible changes, including these bugs to fix:
+[TODO.md](TODO.md) contains a full list of possible future changes, including these bugs to fix:

 * The Move Reminder doesn't list all the possible moves.
 * Thief permanently steals held items.